Prevent pulpy kidney

 After each rainfall event, be sure to conduct regular fecal egg counts.
 If results indicate the presence of a significant number of parasites, treat immediately.

-To minimize the impact of parasites on your weaners’ growth rates, try to place weaners on pastures with a low risk of parasites whenever possible.
-One example of a low risk pasture is a cereal crop that has not previously been grazed.
+To minimise the impact of parasites on your weaners’ growth rates, try to place weaners on pastures with a low risk of parasites whenever possible.
+One example of a low-risk pasture is a cereal crop that has not previously been grazed.

 Your weaners’ growth rates are a direct reflection of how they got their start in life – inside the womb of a ewe.
 Set yourself up for success next year by conducting regular weight checks on ewe lambs to produce the healthiest breeding ewes possible.

 This best practice enables your crew to assess ewe lambs, and take action if necessary.
 This ensures ewe lambs remain on target to meet future breeding ewe weight targets.